Black is modest and arrogant at the same time…But above all black says this: I don’t bother you – don’t bother me Yohji Yamamoto

 Black is becoming; and young widows, fair, plump, and smiling, with their roguish eyes sparkling under their black veils, are seducing.

 It may seem tactless, but one could be tempted to agree upon to see in Jaqueline (Jacky) Kennedey (right) the most seductive widow of all times.
-When looking at this photo with such a
+When looking at

-hidden agenda, a both abysmal and frightening dimension comes in sight.
+this photo within the context mentioned above, a both abysmal and frightening dimension comes in sight.
 Philosophically speaking, every look at women with erotic thoughts in mind is necessarily always a look in the rear-view mirror back to the origin of ones life.
 Moreover, looking at women with erotic feelings is at the same time a subconscious forward-looking departure from life.